WikiToLearn/texla/README.md

     pip install texla

-The command `texla` will be available on globally.
+The command `texla` will be available globally.

 Run Texla
 =========